covidsafewatch/website/input/senate-submissions/ineffectiveness-of-iphones-was-primarily-a-bug-caused-by-a-software-developer.md

 >
 > There have been muddled and contradictory messages from the government and DTA over COVIDSafe’s performance on iPhones and effectiveness when not running in the foreground.
 The update has gone a long way towards fixing these issues, Mr Mussared said.
 >
-> “I’m almost disappointed for the DTA that they can’t get out there and scream from the rooftops because unfortunately they said it was never broken,” he said.
+> "I’m almost disappointed for the DTA that they can’t get out there and scream from the rooftops because unfortunately they said it was never broken," he said.
 >
-> “There has to be some admission of the way they addressed serious security issues, and it would be really wonderful if they could say they fixed the iPhone.
+> "There has to be some admission of the way they addressed serious security issues, and it would be really wonderful if they could say they fixed the iPhone.
 Now it works as well as they said it used to.
 >
-> “That’s important because people are not installing the app because they think it doesn’t work and they haven’t told people it has been fixed.”
+> "That’s important because people are not installing the app because they think it doesn’t work and they haven’t told people it has been fixed."
 >
 > The government’s attention and public communications have still been focused on trying to convince more Australians to download the COVIDSafe app, with restrictions easing around the country.
 >
 > But there needed to be more focus on ensuring everyone who has already downloaded it to proactively update the app if they do not have these turned on automatically, shadow assistant minister for cybersecurity Tim Watts said.
 >
-> “An important update to the COVIDSafe iPhone app was released today improving both the security and the ability of the app to register contacts,” Mr Watts said.
+> "An important update to the COVIDSafe iPhone app was released today improving both the security and the ability of the app to register contacts," Mr Watts said.
 >
-> “While the PM regularly urges people to download the app he’s said nothing about the need for people to update this app,” he said.
+> "While the PM regularly urges people to download the app he’s said nothing about the need for people to update this app," he said.

 From: https://www.innovationaus.com/covidsafe-app-gets-important-update/